Initializing, please wait a moment

 How to Convert HEIC to JPG Step by Step

 30-second answer.
-Open HEIC to JPG, drag the .heic file (or files) into the drop zone, wait for the in-browser decoder to finish, and click download.
+Open HEIC to JPG, drag the .heic file (or files) into the upload zone, wait for the server-side conversion to finish, and click download.
 You get a .jpg copy you can email, upload, or open on Windows / Android / Linux.
-The conversion is local to your device - no server, no upload, no tracking.
+Files upload over HTTPS, decode server-side, the JPG download arrives in seconds, and the temporary file is deleted shortly after your session.
 For the why, when, and "what about WebP" companion reading, see HEIC vs JPG vs WebP and HEIC vs JPG converter - when each wins.

 Why convert HEIC at all